One of our Weighless Community members recently emailed with a dilemma:

 Training for a challenge

 Now, as it turns out, KC was not hiking in order to burn calories or simply to get fit.
 She wanted to get to the top of a certain mountain.
 Just for the satisfaction of meeting the challenge (and, of course, enjoying the view).
 This is an awesome reason to train!
 But in that case, part of the challenge will be figuring out how to manage the impact of endurance training your appetite without overeating.

-We’ll tackle topic that in another post–perhaps on a more appropriate channel, such as the Get Fit Guy or Nutrition Diva podcasts.
+We tackled that question on this episode of the Nutrition Diva podcast.
 But in the meantime, we’d like to hear from you!
 What is YOUR motivation for the various types of exercise you do?
 Are you exercising to get fit?
 Training for a challenge?
 Or in an attempt to manage your weight?